MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-report-vat.md

 ## <a name="vat-settlement"></a>GST settlement
 Periodically, you must remit the net GST to the tax authorities.
 If you need to settle GST frequently, you can run the **Calc. and Post GST Settlement** batch job to close the open GST entries and transfer purchase and sales GST amounts to the GST settlement account.

 When you transfer GST amounts to the settlement account, the purchase GST account is credited, and the sales GST account is debited with the amounts calculated for the specified period.
 The net amount is credited or debited, if the purchase GST amount is larger, to the GST settlement account.
 You can post the settlement immediately or print a test report first.

->    [!NOTE]
+> [!Note]
 > When you use the **Calc. and Post GST Settlement** batch job, if you don't specify a **GST Bus.
 Posting Group** and a **GST Prod.
 Posting group**, entries with all business posting groups and product posting group codes are included.

 ## <a name="configuring-your-own-vat-reports"></a>Configuring your own GST reports
 You can use the EC Sales List report out-of-the-box, however, you can also create your own reports.
 This requires that you create a few codeunits.
 If you need help with that, contact a Microsoft Partner.